bpschmitt/tsi-bulkmetrics/README.md

 - metric.json - metric configuration file

 ### Pre-requisites
-- Python 3.x
-- json
-- pandas
-- time
-- requests
+- **Only works with Python 3.x** (Python 2.x compatibility coming soon...)
-- argparse
+- Libraries: pandas, requests, argparse

 ### What the script does